March 28, 20265 min read

 1. Whisperer — $14.99 lifetime for Pro Pack (download)

-That's it.
 No subscription.
 No cloud.
-No ongoing costs.
+No ongoing cost.

 Related: Voice Coding vs. Typing Speed, Voice Coding — Complete Guide, Dictation for Vibe Coding.
 See pricing and features.